Nilesh Gaikwad

-Nilesh Balu Gaikwad (born 10 June 1996) is an Indian professional para-badminton player.
-He made his international debut in the Uganda Para-Badminton International in 2017, where he won first place in men's doubles for India.
+Nilesh Balu Gaikwad (born 10 June 1996) is an Indian para badminton player.
+He made his international debut in the Uganda Para-Badminton International in 2017, where he won first place in the men's doubles.

 He reached a career-high ranking of 4 in May 2022.
 Nilesh was always looking for the right pair of shoes for his legs and Nivia Sports made his quest successful by designing special shoes for him.